Huánuco: Republican era

 Huánuco played an important role during the Peruvian War of Independence and the War of the Pacific.
 In Huánuco, multiple guerrilla and Montonero battalions were organized to fight the Chileans in the Breña Campaign.
-The most prominent of these guerrilla units were commanded by Colonel Leoncio Prado Gutiérrez.
+The most prominent of these guerrilla units was commanded by Colonel Leoncio Prado Gutiérrez.

+As prefect of the department of Junín between 1846 and 1848, Mariano Eduardo de Rivero y Ustáriz converted the Colegio de Instrucción Científica into a mining school.
+It opened in July 1848 and was the first such school in Peru, though it lasted only a few years and its intended technical curriculum was never established.

 Huánuco was the scene of one of the Chilean massacres during their occupation of Peruvian territory from 1881 to 1883.

-In 2023, Huánuco grew to be one of the largest mining sectors of Peru, along with facing major economic growth.
+In 2023, Huánuco became one of Peru's largest mining sectors, along with major economic growth.
 The mining industry grew by 350% that year, and the city and region became the third largest growing region in Peru behind Piura and Moquegua.